Why Democratic Leadership is the Best Style to Boost Productivity

 What does good leadership mean in the era of hybrid and remote work?
-What kind of leadership style is best to keep productivity high in this new era?
+What kind of leadership style is best to keep productivity high and promote an ethical workforce?
 As the title of this article suggests, we may have a straightforward answer for you.
 However, it might not be so simple—stay tuned for the twist at the end of this article!

 But before we get there, let’s review a few key leadership concepts.